Rosa Rio

-Rosa Rio (June 2, 1902 – May 13, 2010) was the stage name of American concert pianist Elizabeth Raub, who also provided scores and arrangement for theater, radio, television and film productions later becoming a teacher of music and voice.
+Rosa Rio (June 2, 1902 – May 13, 2010) was the stage name of American concert pianist Elizabeth Raub, who also provided scores and arrangement for theater, film productions, radio, and television later becoming a teacher of music and voice.

 She started her career as a theatre performer before becoming a silent film accompanist, after which she became a leading organist on network radio and television for soap operas and dramas.
 In 1993 she reprised her film accompaniment career in Florida, providing the scores for early productions, some of which she had accompanied some 80 years earlier, on their release to cinema.

 Biography

 Early life

 Rio was born as Elizabeth Raub and raised in New Orleans.
 She began playing piano at the age of four and started taking lessons at the age of eight.
-At age nine she played piano at a silent movie theater for the first time.
-She studied music at Oberlin College and at the Eastman School of Music.
+At age ten she played piano at a silent movie theater for the first time.

+Post-schooling, she studied music at Oberlin College and at the Eastman School of Music.
 Her instrument of choice was a Wurlitzer pipe organ.

 She married her professor at Eastman, organist John Hammond; they had a son, John Farnsworth Hammond III, who preceded her in death.
 The marriage ended in divorce.
 She later married Bill Yeoman, her husband of 63 years.
 She had three grandchildren, nine great-grandchildren, and a pet snail named Iowa.

 Bill Yeoman, her husband, said that Raub adopted the stage name of Rosa Rio because it fitted easily on a theater marquee.

 Motion Pictures

-As a theater organist, Rio performed in Syracuse, at Loews theaters in New York City, at the Saenger Southeastern theater chain, the Scranton Paramount, Brooklyn Fox Theatre, RKO Albee, and the Brooklyn Paramount.
-She was working at the Saenger Theatre in her hometown of New Orleans when Al Jolson's The Jazz Singer was released, signaling the end of the silent film era.
+As a theater organist, Rio performed in Syracuse, at Loews Cineplex Entertainment theater's in New York City, at the Saenger Southeastern theater chain, the Scranton Paramount, Brooklyn Fox Theatre, RKO Albee, and the Brooklyn Paramount.

+She was working at the Saenger Theatre in her hometown of New Orleans when Al Jolson's film The Jazz Singer was released, signalling the end of the silent film era.
 Among the films she composed for and provided accompaniment for were The Phantom of The Opera, The Hunchback of Notre Dame and the seminal The Birth of a Nation.